mauriciomani/NFL-running-backs-height/README-en.md

 * P-value for the test is: `1.819115823309403e-05`

 Shapiro Wilk propose a null hypothesis where observations come from a normal distribution.
-We will now see a cummulative distribution of the running backs´ height compared by its normal:
+We will now see a cummulative distribution of the running backs´ height compared with its normal:

 <br/>
 <p align="center">